kirenz/thesis-guide/docs/thema.md

 Automated Machine Learning: Investigate the use of automated machine learning (AutoML) tools and techniques for optimizing machine learning workflows, including hyperparameter tuning, feature selection, and model selection.

-Model Serving and Scalability: Develop and implement a system for serving machine learning models at scale, including load balancing, caching, and failover mechanisms.

 Collaboration and Knowledge Sharing in MLOps: Develop and implement a system for facilitating collaboration and knowledge sharing among teams working on machine learning projects, including version control, code review, and documentation.